 Pursuant to the operating agreements of the LLCs, the third-party member and the Trust, at any time, have the right to make an offer ("Offering Member") to the other member(s) ("Non-Offering Member") in which it either agrees to: (i) sell the entire ownership interest of the Offering Member to the Non-Offering Member ("Offer to Sell") at a price as determined by the Offering Member ("Transfer Price"), or; (ii) purchase the entire ownership interest of the Non-Offering Member ("Offer to Purchase") at the equivalent proportionate Transfer Price.
+The Non-Offering Member has 60 days to either: (i) purchase the entire ownership interest of the Offering Member at the Transfer Price, or; (ii) sell its entire ownership interest to the Offering Member at the equivalent proportionate Transfer Price.
 The Non-Offering Member at the equivalent proportionate Transfer Price.
-The closing of the transfer must occur within 60 days of the acceptance by the Non-Offering Member.
+The Non-Offering Member at the equivalent proportionate Transfer Price.
+The Non-Offering Member at the equivalent proportionate Transfer Price.
+The Non-Offering Member at the equivalent proportionate Transfer Price.
+The Non-Offering Member at the equivalent proportionate Transfer Price.
+The Non-Offering Member at the equivalent proportionate Transfer Price.
+The losing of the transfer must occur within 60 days of the acceptance by the Non-Offering Member.